aikubo/LinkingLines/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from .
 This paper was made possible by the "Crafting Quality Research Software and Navigating Publication in Software Journals" held by the Computational Infrastructure for Geodynamics in September 2023.

 # References